Gandi/hubot-phabs/README.md

     .phab T123 check <term>
     .phab T123 check
     .phab check
+    .phab check!
-        This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first line matching it will be the checked one
+        This will update the description of T123 and replace the checkbox line with a checked box '[x]' If a term is provided, the first line matching it will be the checked one If the '!' is added, it will also return the next unchecked checkbox
         permission: phuser

     .phab T123 uncheck <term>
     .phab T123 uncheck
     .phab uncheck
+    .phab uncheck!
-        This will update the description of T123 and replace the checked checkbox line with a checked box '[ ]' If a term is provided, the last line matching it will be the unchecked one
+        This will update the description of T123 and replace the checked checkbox line with a checked box '[ ]' If a term is provided, the last line matching it will be the unchecked one If the '!' is added, it will also return the previous checked checkbox
         permission: phuser

     .phab <someone>